tinne26/kage-desk/tutorials/intro/06_uniforms.md

 Uniform variables must always be capitalized (exported variables) and appear at the start of our shader code.

-Try to complete the shader so it draw a circumference.
+Try to complete the shader so it draws a circumference.
 Use a radius of 80px and any color you want.

 Here's a possible solution:
 ```Golang